-Of the 24 felonies Geddert was charged with, 20 counts were for human trafficking and forced labour; one was for first-degree sexual assault; one was for second-degree sexual assault, racketeering, and lying to a police officer.
+Of the 24 felonies Geddert was charged with, 20 counts were for human trafficking and forced labor; one was for first-degree sexual assault; one was for second-degree sexual assault, racketeering, and lying to a police officer.
 Geddert, who led the U.S. women's gymnastics team at the 2012 Summer Olympic Games in London, was accused of "sexual penetration" of a girl under 16 in January 2012, according to the complaint.
 The Michigan Attorney General’s office also said Geddert was aware Nassar was sexually abusing gymnasts, and both men lied to police about it during the 2016 investigation.

 Nessel also said that victims of his abuse “suffer from disordered eating, including bulimia and anorexia, suicide attempts and self-harm, excessive physical conditioning, repeatedly being forced to perform even when injured, extreme emotional abuse and physical abuse, including sexual assault.
 Many of these victims still carry these scars from his behavior to this day."

 USA Gymnastics came under scrutiny in 2016 as 332 survivors of sexual assault came forward with allegations that they had been abused by Nassar in one of the biggest sexual violence reckonings in sports.